bbauska/JS-Programs/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="js33">33.
 Check Whether a String is Palindrome or Not</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-This program checks whether a given string is a palindrome or not.
-A palindrome is a string that reads the same forward as backward.
+<p>This program checks whether a given string is a palindrome or not.
+A palindrome is a
+string that reads the same forward as backward.</p>
 <pre>
 // Function to check if a string is a palindrome function isPalindrome(str) {